snk4tr/sh-utils/README.md

 * **slq** - watch for slurm jobs statuses (wrapper over `squeue -l | grep ${jobId}`)
 _CLI_ (positional arguments):
+    * If no arguments specified, monitors all jobs for current user.
-    * Id of the first job in the list of monitored jobs
+    * Id of the first job in the list of monitored jobsm
     * Id of the last job in the list of monitored jobs.
 If not specified, only first job will be monitored.

 * **tl** - monitor log file with `tail` and `bat`.